supendi/WonderAPI/README.md

 # WonderAPI
 Senja Solusi Test - Web API

-##Env
+## Env
-There are two variable can be set in environment variables:
+There are two variable can/should be set in environment variables:
 1. Connection String.
    It contains database connection string.
 If null, default value will be used, and it's hard coded.
    Env name/key = 'WonderDB'